pixeleet/virgilio/README.md

 ### modulesvirgilio.loadModule( module )
 Load a module.
 A virgilio module is a function that takes a single options argument.
 The function is bound to the virgilio instance and instantly called.

-### virgilio.use( name )
-Use an extension.
-Name is the name of the extension (npm package), without the 'virgilio-'.
-So to use the virgilio-http extension, npm install it and then call:

-    virgilio.use('http');

 ### virgilio.defineAction( actionName, actionHandler )
 Register an action with virgilio.
 The `actionName` is automatically scoped to the namespace it was called from.